Generalized Parton Distributions from Lattice QCD with Asymmetric Momentum Transfer: Unpolarized Quarks at Nonzero Skewness: Numerical results

 \subsection{Results of matched GPDs}

 As discussed in Sec.~\ref{sec:lattice}, we first apply the RI/MOM renormalization for bare LI GPDs $H$ and $E$, then adopt the Backus-Gilbert method to extract the quasi-GPDs $H$ and $E$ in momentum space, followed by a one-loop matching procedure to determine the corresponding matched GPDs.
-Within the BG analysis, the sensitivity to the truncation parameter $z_{\rm{cut}}$ was initially investigated.
+Within the BG analysis, we first assessed the reliability of the BG reconstruction by performing a Fourier transform of the reconstructed distributions back to coordinate space and examining their consistency with the original GPDs.
+The corresponding comparison is shown in Fig.~\ref{fig:BG_check}.
+The quality of the reconstruction can be quantified by the values of the correlated $\chi^2$ normalized by the number of data points entering the BG procedure, which read 3.7/3.3 for the real/imaginary part of the $H$ GPD and 2.3/1.2 for $E$.
+This suggests that the BG method is problematic for translating the coordinate-space data to momentum space, as also demonstrated in Ref. \cite{Chu:2025jsi} for PDFs.
+Nevertheless, the BG approach still provides a reasonable reconstruction, given the simplicity of its model-independent criterion and implementing improvements such as in Ref. \cite{Chu:2025jsi} is outside of the scope of the present work, which concentrates on the asymmetric frame formalism for $\xi\neq0$.
+Hence, we adopt it in the following and subsequently, we investigate the sensitivity to the truncation parameter $z_{\rm{cut}}$.
 In this work, we adopt $z_{\rm{cut}} = 12a$ for the following analysis.
 Further details regarding this choice are provided in Appendix~\ref{sec:app_HE}.